kitsudaiki/SakuraTree/README.md

 If you are interested in this project, then keep an eye on it or feel free to help me.

-### Current state

-It still at the beginning and there is much to do, so its not very stable and useful now.
-At the moment only the very basic structure exist.
-I wanted to bring it open-source as fast as possible, but for this I want to make sure that the core-functions works and is very flexible for the next updates.
-This results in some quick-and-dirty parts in the source code, which will be fixed in the next days.

 ### Why I created my own tool

 My main-project (still private) consist of multiple components and is hard to test and debug without an automized deploy process.
 At work I had already to do with the tools Ansible and Chef, but I don't like any of them.
 They use, with Yaml in Ansible and Ruby in Chef, way too much generic languages, which makes it, at least for me, sometimes hard to understand.
 Beside this, the debugging is sooo horrible slow and I miss some basic features in both of them.